devleague/behavior-driven-shopping-list/README.md

 if the checkbox is not checked,
  invoke the shopping_list_item object's `uncheck()` method.

-commit and push your work.
+Commit and push your work.

 ## 5. Remove shopping list items